-Further information: If you have any queries about this policy or procedure, please contact the named policy holder or the College's marketing team on 01603 773 169.
+Further information: If you have any queries about this policy or procedure, please contact the named policy holder.

 Staff and student involvement in procedure creation

 Staff and students have been involved in reviewing this procedure through consultation with the College Management Team the Students' Union and staff in support roles working cross-college.